JoyLin6/golf-apps/README.md

 # golf-app

- This is one of my project, using angular.js , javascript and phonegap..
+This is the front end code for a Phonegap app that runs on smart phones, using Angular.js as the main framework.